verbb/formie/docs/integrations/payments/gocardless.md

 # GoCardless

-Follow the below steps to connect to the GoCardless API.
+Connect GoCardless to take payments through the provider configured for your form.
+You need access to configure the form in Craft and credentials for the destination account.
+The steps below establish the connection; finish by sending a test submission to verify the result.

 Formie uses GoCardless **Billing Request Flows** for hosted Direct Debit authorisation.
 After the customer authorises their bank details, Formie creates a one-off payment or recurring subscription against the mandate and tracks status through webhooks and the status page.